tbates/tbates.github.io/_posts/2000-11-23-base-What_you_want_is_what_you_get.markdown

  * The [standardized](https://en.wikipedia.org/wiki/Standard_score) variance of A will be 1.
 5. A and B have means as well as variances.

 How to implement this without black boxes?
-Let's look at an `lm` statement of A -> B:
+Let’s look at an `lm` statement of A -> B:

 ```r
 df = myFADataRaw[, 1:2]